 The benefits for and in respect of members of the scheme should be valued as at the relevant time.
 For the purposes of this valuation the benefits to be valued are the scheme benefits, but taking into account the adjustments contained in the four bullet points below.
-This reflects the requirement of the PPF Valuation Regulations that scheme benefits, rather than the levels of Pension Protection Fund compensation, are used in a section 179 valuation.
+This reflects the requirement of the Valuation Regulations that scheme benefits, rather than the levels of Pension Protection Fund compensation, are used in a section 179 valuation.

-- applying the appropriate cap (to the benefits for members under normal pension age).
-Please note the cap does not apply in the case of ill health and survivors' benefits in payment at the valuation date; - reducing the benefits by 10% in respect of those members under normal pension age on a pro-rata basis (as above, this does not apply in the case of ill health and survivors' benefits in payment at the valuation date); - disregarding any indexation applicable to pre 6 April 1997 service; - allowing for indexation up to RPI but capped at 2.5% on service from 6 April 1997
+- applying the appropriate cap (in force at the effective date of the valuation) to the benefits for members under normal pension age.
+Please note the cap does not apply in the case of ill health and survivors' benefits in payment at the valuation date; - reducing the benefits by 10% in respect of those members under normal pension age on a pro-rata basis (as above, this does not apply in the case of ill health and survivors' benefits in payment at the valuation date); - disregarding any indexation applicable to benefits in respect of pre 6 April 1997 service; - allowing for indexation up to RPI but capped at 2.5% on benefits in respect of service from 6 April 1997.